Tinram/GPGit/ReadMe.md

 **Linux:**

-Move the *gpgit* file to */usr/local/bin*

-(or equivalent location available via $PATH)
+As your preferred user:

+`chmod 700 gpgit`

+`sudo mv gpgit /usr/local/bin`

+(*/usr/local/bin* is an example location; it can be another location in $PATH)

 **Windows:**

 Move *gpgit.bat* to a suitable directory.
-Ensure that directory is in the PATH variable: *Windows/Super key + Break > Advanced tab > Environmental Variables button > click Path line > Edit button > Variable value* - append at the end of existing line info: *C:\directory paths\to gpgit.bat\;*
+Ensure that directory is in the PATH variable.
+If not add the directory: *Windows/Super key + Break > Advanced tab > Environmental Variables button > click Path line > Edit button > Variable value* - append at the end of existing line info: *C:\directory path\to gpgit.bat\;*

 ## Usage

 `gpgit <filename>`

+GPG asks for a passphrase (and confirmation) and then creates an encrypted copy of the original file with the file extension *.gpg*

 ## Ciphers

-The AES256 cipher call used in the GPGit script can be replaced with a range of other ciphers offered by GPG.
+The AES256 cipher call used in GPGit can be replaced with other ciphers offered by GPG.

 TWOFISH and CAMELLIA256 are the strongest cipher alternatives to AES256.